uOttawaSEGA2022/project-group-17/README.md

 - Client can request a meal in which the Cook can accept or reject
 - Client can rate Cook after they purchased a meal, average rating will be displayed on Cook's profile
 - Client can report Cook to the Admin
-- New UI changes + logo
+- New UI changes + updated logo

 Deliverable 3: